damoonrashidi/bitalarm/README.md

 - [x] Graph out historical data for a currency
 - [ ] Make sure that the graph is actually correct.
 God knows what it's displaying now.
 - [ ] Error messages when timeline/order data for a currency couldn't be found.
+- [x] Scan QR-code to add wallet to wallet list
+- [ ] Remove wallet from list
-- [ ] Dynamic portfolio based on address
+- [x] Dynamic portfolio based on address (ETH and ERC20-tokens only for now)